Frances O'Connor: Career

-In 2004, O'Connor returned to independent films and starred in Iron Jawed Angels with Hilary Swank, Julia Ormond, and Anjelica Huston.
-She received two more AACTA Award for Best Actress nominations for Three Dollars (2005) and The Hunter.
-In 2008, she starred in the short-lived ABC comedy-drama series Cashmere Mafia opposite Lucy Liu, Miranda Otto, and Bonnie Somerville.
+In 2004, O'Connor returned to independent films and starred in Book of Love opposite Simon Baker, and Iron Jawed Angels with Hilary Swank, Julia Ormond and Anjelica Huston.
+In 2008, she starred in the short-lived ABC comedy-drama series Cashmere Mafia alongside Lucy Liu, Miranda Otto and Bonnie Somerville.
 In 2009, she won an AACTA Award for Best Actress for her performance in Blessed.
-She later appeared in Jayne Mansfield's Car, Little Red Wagon, and The Truth About Emanuel.
+She later appeared in Jayne Mansfield's Car, Little Red Wagon and The Truth About Emanuel; and received two more AACTA Award for Best Actress nominations for Three Dollars (2005) and The Hunter (2011).
 In 2011, O'Connor was cast in the ABC drama pilot Hallelujah, created by Marc Cherry, but the show was not picked up to series.
 From 2013 to 2014, she starred as Rose Selfridge in the British period drama Mr Selfridge.

-In 2014, O'Connor was cast as lead in the British drama The Missing.
+In 2014, O'Connor was cast as the lead in the British drama The Missing.
 She was nominated for the Golden Globe Award for Best Actress – Miniseries or Television Film for her performance in the series.
 She then appeared as Belle's mother Colette in the fourth season of the American series Once Upon a Time.
 In 2016, O'Connor co-starred in the horror film The Conjuring 2, alongside Vera Farmiga and Patrick Wilson, and in Cleverman, opposite Iain Glen.

+In 2022, O'Connor made her directorial debut with Emily, a biographical drama she also wrote, about the life of English writer Emily Brontë (portrayed by Emma Mackey).

 Personal life

-O'Connor and her long-term partner, Gerald Lepkowski, had a son, Luka, in May 2005.
+O'Connor and her long-term partner, Gerald Lepkowski, had a son in 2005.
 The couple married in 2011 at O'Connor's mother's residence in Australia.